0xPARC/0xparc-intro-book/src/plonk.typ

 ]

 So the PLONK protocol purports to do the following:
-Penny and Victor have a PLONK instance given to them.
+Peggy and Victor have a PLONK instance given to them.
-Penny has a solution to the system of equations, i.e. an assignment of values to each $a_i$, $b_i$, $c_i$ such that all the gate constraints and all the copy constraints are satisfied.
+Peggy has a solution to the system of equations, i.e. an assignment of values to each $a_i$, $b_i$, $c_i$ such that all the gate constraints and all the copy constraints are satisfied.
-Penny wants to prove this to Victor succinctly and without revealing the solution itself.
+Peggy wants to prove this to Victor succinctly and without revealing the solution itself.
 The protocol then proceeds by having:

-1. Penny sends a polynomial commitment corresponding to $a_i$, $b_i$, and $c_i$
+1. Peggy sends a polynomial commitment corresponding to $a_i$, $b_i$, and $c_i$
   (the details of what polynomial are described below).
-2. Penny proves to Victor that the commitment from Step 1 satisfies the gate constraints.
+2. Peggy proves to Victor that the commitment from Step 1 satisfies the gate constraints.
-3. Penny proves to Victor that the commitment from Step 1 also satisfies the copy constraints.
+3. Peggy proves to Victor that the commitment from Step 1 also satisfies the copy constraints.

 Let's now explain how each step works.